 Worldwide, there is a significant gap between the amount farms are producing and potential yields that could be achieved if plants were grown in an optimal way on minimal land.
-Closing this yield gap by 28 percent through land use intensification would increase production equal to expanding cropland area by 730 million hectares (281,854,576square miles).
+Closing this yield gap by 28 percent through land use intensification would increase production equal to expanding cropland area by 730 million hectares (281 million square miles).
 Intensification could improve yields dramatically in regions such as sub-Saharan Africa where resources such as fertilizer, irrigation and good seeds appropriate for the soil are deficient.

 The intensification strategy would likely have the most negative effect on biodiversity in smaller areas with high levels of endemism (unique species).
 Often, these hotspots are in overlooked regions such as India, Myanmar, and East Africa where small-scale agriculture could benefit greatly from more intense farming practices and which also host high levels of unprotected or unregulated biodiversity.

-Of course, large-scale global data sets, like those used in the study, can be course in resolution, lacking small-scale detail, according to the team.
+Of course, large-scale global data sets, like those used in the study, can be a course in resolution, lacking small-scale detail, according to the team.
 Therefore, the data on global biodiversity, socioeconomic potential, as well as the cultural and institutional dimensions of food security, are not as ideally robust as they could be.
 Likewise, the study did not address the cost of implementing intensification or expansion, or the costs of incorporating infrastructure (such as roads) needed to distribute food.

 “This study was designed to be interdisciplinary and to link different scales,” says Ruth Delzeit, Head of the Environment and Natural Resources Research Unit at Kiel Institute for the World Economy.
 “We have been working on the global scale with the goal of generating scenarios with outcomes that can be used for regional field studies.
 My recommendations to policymakers and ministries based on this study would be to take a look at the maps we created and to define regions where funding should go in order to then finance local field studies.
 From here they can decide on the best regional strategies.”